Last updated January 2023 | Contact | Privacy Policy

 work of other researchers

 Reference to Williams’ book The Making of Manchester Jewry: 1740-1875 (1976) provided valuable statistical data for making quantitative socio-economic comparisons, which will be discussed in Section 3.
 It was also an excellent source base for information on the origins of the Manchester Jewish community.
 It shows that the greatest suburbia movement (beginning around 1815) was northward towards Broughton with a small southward movement to areas such as Chorlton-on-Medlock and Rusholme.
 This is significant to my research since trade directory and census data show that numerous Didsbury Jewish residents began their southward step-migration through these areas.
-Gustav Behrens (a wealthy Jewish merchant), for example, lived in Plymouth Grove, Chorlton-on-Medlock in 1881-86 before moving to Didsbury.
-Elizabeth Gaskell (novelist) also lived in Plymouth Grove until her death in 1865 and assimilation into mainstream middle-class society is evident amongst her Jewish neighbours who socialised at her house - it was a ‘social centre’ for ‘Jewish as well as non-Jewish’ (Williams, 1976, p 169).
+Gustav Behrens (a wealthy Jewish merchant), for example, lived on Plymouth Grove, Chorlton-on-Medlock in 1881-86 before moving to Didsbury.
+Novelist Elizabeth Gaskell also lived on Plymouth Grove until her death in 1865 and assimilation into mainstream middle-class society is evident amongst her Jewish neighbours who socialised at her house - it was a ‘social centre’ for ‘Jewish as well as non-Jewish’ (Williams, 1976, p 169).

 Waterman and Englander’s research demonstrates similar patterns of Jewish suburbia movement from the central areas of other cities.
 Waterman’s research of Jewish settlement in Dublin found that this began with clustered segregation and gradually ‘prosperous families filtered out into the surrounding suburbs ... which themselves then became the focus of Jewish institutions and began to attract later immigrants’ (Pryce, 1994, p.166).
 As my findings will show, this mirrors the development of the Didsbury Jewish community which began around 1871 with only four Jewish households.